-The Financial Statements have been prepared using a historical cost basis.
+The Financial Statements have been prepared using a historical cost basis, unless otherwise specified.

-(c) Future Accounting Developments
+(c) Future accounting developments

-Certain new accounting standards and interpretations have been published that are not mandatory for the 30 June 2021 reporting period and have not been early adopted by the Trust.
+Certain new accounting standards and interpretations have been published that are not mandatory for the 30 June 2022 reporting period and have not been early adopted by the Trust.
 The Trust's assessment of the impact of these new standards and interpretations is set out below.

-There are no other AASB interpretations that are effective subsequent to the 2021 financial year-end that would have a material impact on the results or financial position of the Trust.
+There are no other AASB interpretations that are effective subsequent to the 2022 financial year-end that would have a material impact on the results or financial position of the Trust.